go-gitea/gitea/FEDERATION.md

 ## Migrations

 If you change your username or the name of repository, Gitea handles this similarly to how Mastodon does.
 Gitea will send a `Move` activity to your followers and update your actor to point to the new actor.

-## Example

-Aviva has an account on Gitea instance dev.example and Luke has an account on Gitea instance forge.example.
-Luke would like to create an issue on Aviva's Game of Life repository at dev.example/aviva/game-of-life.
-First, he clicks the `New Issue` button at the Game of Life repository.
-Since Luke does not have an account on dev.example, a pop-up box appears asking him to type in his instance, forge.example.
-He is redirected to forge.example/aviva@dev.example/game-of-life, where he can now create a new issue normally.
-Once he finishes creating the issue, his instance sends a `Create` activity to the dev.example/aviva/game-of-life actor, which creates the new issue on dev.example as well.

-Next, Aviva replies to Luke's issue from her own instance.
-This sends a `Create` activity to forge.example, and the comment is created on Luke's instance.

-I was writing an example scenario for the FEDERATION.md file and have ran into a problem.
-Let's say we have three people, Alice, Bobert, and Charlie.
-Alice and Bobert are on different instances and Bobert would like to create an issue on one of Alice's repositories.
-When he tries to create the issue on Alice's instance, he is redirected to his own instance, where the remote repo is rendered and he can create the issue.
-Once he finishes creating the issue, his instance sends a `Create` activity back to Alice's instance.
-So far no problems.
-However, what if Charlie then creates an issue on Alice's repository, how does Bobert's copy of the repo on his own instance know about Charlie's new issue?

-If Bobert is a collaborator on Alice's repo, there's no problem because Alice's repo will send updates out to everyone in the repo's `Team` collection.
-However, if he is not, then when Bobert views the list of issues of the remote repo on his own instance, his instance will have to send out a request to fetch all the issues open on Alice's repo.
-OK, so that's not too bad either.

-The real problem is supporting things like issue search on Bobert's instance.